Are you looking to make the switch from Wix to WordPress? It can be daunting, especially if you’re getting familiar with the WordPress platform.

 And that’s it!
 You have now successfully done the process of migrate Wix to WordPress.

 1. Increased Flexibility: WordPress offers a range of plugins and themes that provide much greater flexibility than Wix.
 This allows users to create highly customized and unique websites.

-2. Better Security: WordPress has a robust security system in place, provides extra measures for protection, and is regularly updated for known vulnerabilities.
+2. Better Security: WordPress security system is in place, provides extra measures for protection and is regularly updated for known vulnerabilities.